Returns, Payments, Credits and Refunds

 File Online:

-• You can file tax returns, make payments, and check your financial details online for either Sales & Use Tax or Modified Business Tax at the Nevada Tax Center
+• You can file tax returns, make payments and check your financial details online for Sales & Use, Consumer Use, Cigarette & Other Tobacco Products, Liquor and Live Entertainment Tax at My Nevada Tax.

 • After filing electronically, a link to a copy of the return you filed will be made available to you.